Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Small growths, called polyps, may appear along the colon lining.
+Small growths, called polyps, can grow along the colon lining.
 Some of these polyps can be cancerous or become cancerous is left untreated.
-A colonoscopy can help find these growths and possible cancers early on, when treatment is more useful, and the chance of recovery is higher.
+A colonoscopy can help find these growths and possible cancers early.
+Early detection offers a better chance for successful treatment and recovery.

-Warning SignsUntil it has grown or spread, colon cancer often doesn’t have any symptoms.
+Before it has grown or spread, colon cancer often doesn’t have any symptoms.
 There may be warning signs, though.
 Pay attention if you notice any:

-There are simple and noninvasive ways to make it easier for you to complete your screening and give you some peace of mind.
-Talk to your health care provider (doctor, nurse practitioner, physician assistant, etc.) about which screening choice is right for you.
-It may be more than one.
-Each test has advantages and disadvantages.
-The test you and your health care provider choose may depend on your preferences, your medical condition, and your benefits.
-Tests include:
+Today, there are simple noninvasive screening choices.
+Talk to your health care provider (doctor, nurse practitioner, physician assistant, etc.) about which ones may be right for you.
+Each has advantages and disadvantages.
+The test you and your health care provider choose may depend on your preferences and medical condition.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.